-Upon receipt and consideration of the public comments on the Draft RMPA/EIS, the BLM will publish the Final RMPA/EIS.
-Publication of the Final RMPA/EIS commences a 30-day protest period and 60-day Governor's Consistency Review period regarding the land use planning decisions proposed in the Final RMPA/EIS.
+Upon receipt and consideration of the public comments on the Draft RMPA/EIS, the BLM published the Proposed RMPA/Final EIS.
+Publication of the Proposed RMPA/Final EIS commences a 30-day protest period and 60-day Governor's Consistency Review period regarding the land use planning decisions proposed in the Proposed RMPA/Final EIS.
 Upon resolution of public protests and comments from the Governor, the BLM would then publish the ROD and, potentially, authorize the ROW application.
 The ROD would identify the selected alternative for the Project.